dgp1130/blog/src/www/posts/ctor.md

 potentially be used as a superclass which extends that interface.
 While everything is still reasonably typed and can be checked at compile-time, the precise class hierarchy may vary at runtime, and could even differ between different instances of the same class.
-A `MutableSet` with 10 items will extend `SparseSet`, while a different `MutableSet` with 1000 items will extend `DenseSet` and could exist in the same program and even interact with each other.
-This makes reasoning about `MutableSet` a bit harder, as any `super.method()` could refer to any implementation of `Set` rather than a fixed superclass.
+A `FourthGrader` with an A grade will extend `GoodStudent`, while a different `FourthGrader` with a D grade will extend `BadStudent` and could exist in the same program and even interact with each other.
+This makes reasoning about `FourthGrader` a bit harder, as any `super.study()` call could refer to any implementation of `Student` rather than a fixed superclass.

 ### Mixins